 Cons

-- Annual pricing ($50K-$150K+ for firms) is prohibitive for small teams and solo practitioners
+- Firm-level pricing is prohibitive for small teams and solo practitioners

 - Limited export options; lacks integration with some document automation platforms